 The Agency for Audio and Audiovisual Media Services regulates the country's broadcasting sector.
 The site includes information on council members, news, sessions, legislation, broadcasters, operators, publications, and forms.

-The Ministry of Transport and Communications aims to provide good electronic and postal communications infrastructure and an effective, universally accessible, safe, and environmentally friendly transport system.
-This site includes relevant posts and news for Norway's transportation and telecommunications industry.
+The Ministry of Transport aims to provide good electronic and postal communications infrastructure and an effective, universally accessible, safe, and environmentally friendly transport system.
+This site includes relevant posts and news for Norway's transportation industry.

 The Norwegian Media Authority, Medietilsynet, encourages diversity and quality in Norwegian media.
 The authority promotes the modernization of technology through digitization.
 In addition, the authority grants licenses to producers and serves as a consultant by guiding rules and legislation.
 Some parts of the website are only available in Norwegian.